liferay-search/liferay-docs/en/developer/frameworks/articles/search/02-indexing-framework/04-results.markdown

 }
 ```

-Once you index model entities, add their terms to the @product@ search query,
+Once you index model entities, add their terms to the @sharepoint@ search query,
 and get the summary just right, your model entity is ready to be searched.